morning-warmups/grade_school/grade_school.md

 school = School.new("Haleakala Hippy School")
 ```

-If no students have been added, the db should be empty:
+If no students have been added, the db should be empty: ('db' is a name you do not need to create a postgres database)

 ```ruby
 school.db